-- Its openness to disclose worker salary & fees (Fair payment/living wage etc.) - If the annual turnover of the organisation exceeds £36M, a modern slavery statement as prescribed under section 54 Modern Slavery Act 2015.
+- its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains - the training/awareness about slavery and human trafficking available to its staff - Its openness to disclose worker salary & fees (Fair payment/living wage etc.) - If the annual turnover of the organisation exceeds £36M, a modern slavery statement as prescribed under section 54 Modern Slavery Act 2015.